freedomofpress/securedrop-docs/docs/admin/installation/hardware.rst

 * Select a compatible printer with **no WiFi**.
 A printer that connects with USB only is best if you can find one, but compatible USB printers lacking *both* Ethernet and WiFi are rare.
 * In the case of a printer with Ethernet and/or WiFi, **keep the printer offline** and **disabling WiFi** (if present).
 * Use this printer exclusively with SecureDrop Workstation and do not connect it directly to other computers.

-USB Drive(s)
-^^^^^^^^^^^^

-You will also need additional drives for use as *Export Devices*.

-We also recommend buying an additional USB drive for making regular backups of your *SecureDrop Workstations*.

-One thing to consider is that you are going to have *a lot* of USB drives to keep track of, so you should consider how you will label or identify them and buy drives accordingly.
-Drives that are physically larger are often easier to label (e.g. with tape, printed sticker or a label from a labelmaker).

 Two-factor Device
 ^^^^^^^^^^^^^^^^^